ACL Rehab

 What you should know about ACL rehab.

-If you have sustained an ACL injury request an appointment today to learn more about our ACL Injury Prevention program.
+If you have sustained an ACL injury, request an appointment today to learn more about our ACL Injury Prevention program and start your path to a safer recovery..

 Ivy Rehab ACL Return-to-Sport program.

 If you have sustained an ACL injury and are planning your post-operative rehabilitation, you need to ensure that you seek out a physical therapist who not only will return your full range-of-motion and strength but will also uncover and correct any movement technique abnormalities that may have contributed to your ACL injury.
 Our goal at Ivy Rehab is not only to get you back on the field, but to train you to run, jump, land, and cut in a manner that protects your knees and minimizes the risk of a second ACL injury.
 Second ACL injuries happen in as much as 30% of young athletes who return to sport after undergoing ACL surgery.
-The Ivy Rehab ACL Return-to-Sport program is part of a comprehensive ACL rehabilitation approach that takes the recovering athlete through a series of targeted and progressive tests to assess and train for correct movement techniques.
-This methodology will allow for safe and optimal return to sport and lessens your chances of suffering another ACL injury.
+The Ivy Rehab ACL Return-to-Sport program is part of a comprehensive ACL rehabilitation approach that takes the recovering athlete through a series of targeted, progressive tests designed to assess and improve your movement mechanics.
+This approach supports a safe and optimal return to sport, significantly reducing your chances of reinjury.

 Some of the dynamics you’ll learn include: